syncfusion-content/maui-docs/MAUI/Polar-Charts/DataLabels.md

 ---
 layout: post
-title: Data labels in .NET MAUI Chart control | Syncfusion
+title: Data Labels in .NET MAUI Chart Control | Syncfusion
 description: Learn here all about how to configure the data labels and their features in Syncfusion .NET MAUI Chart (SfPolarChart).
 platform: maui
 control: SfPolarChart